Seminar: Explainable Reinforcement Learning on GPUs

 Project Work

 During the seminar, you will work on a practical project to explore GPU programming, reinforcement learning, and explainability.
 You are expected to work independently; your submitted code will be checked for plagiarism.
-You will give a 10‑minute final presentation focusing on the topic of your assigned paper.
+You will give a 10‑minute project presentation focusing on the topic of your key takeaways.

 Grading